Stirling-Tools/Stirling-Tools.github.io/docs/FAQ.md

 ### Q9: When I upload a file, where is it processed?

-Uploads go to the server or desktop instance you're using, not to Stirling servers.
-The macOS/Windows desktop apps process files locally - even when you pick the Stirling Cloud sign-in today - so your PDFs stay on your device unless you point the app to a remote self-hosted server.
-Planned SaaS-assisted features (for desktop app) will be opt-in when they arrive.
+Processing depends on the connection mode and tool.
+Self-hosted operations run on your server.
+Desktop operations run on the local backend where supported; when connected to Stirling Cloud or a remote self-hosted server, operations can send files to that server.
+See Q12 below for the desktop routing rules.

 ### Q10: What are the different JAR files and which should I use?